 Various locations around London ~ morning, afternoon and night walks, not bookings required, just show up 10 minutes before the scheduled time ~ Adult £9, Concession £7, Kids free ~ Website

 Royal Albert Hall

-One of London’s lovelies and most well known Concert Halls, Royal Albert Hall is home to the yearly Proms concert and various other events throughout the year.
-It is a beautiful building inside and out and was build to fulfill the vision of Prince Albert in 1871.
-If your not lucky enough to get tickets to see a show here you can take a tour of the venue with an expert guide.
+One of London’s lovelies and most well-known Concert Halls, Royal Albert Hall is home to the yearly Proms concert and various other events throughout the year.
+It is a beautiful building inside and out and was built to fulfill the vision of Prince Albert in 1871.
+If you’re not lucky enough to get tickets to see a show here you can take a tour of the venue with an expert guide.
 Each tour lasts about one hour and covers the auditorium, the Gallery and the Queen’s private suites plus the Royal Retiring Room.

 Kensington Gore SW7 2AP ~ South Kensington and High St Kensington Tube Stations ~ about 10 tours a day from 10:30am to 4pm ~ Adult £12.25, Concession £10.25, Kids £5.25 ~ Website

 London’s West End is second only in the world for theatre to Broadway in New York City.
 With that in mind you can expect to see some world-class shows in some of the most beautiful theatres in the world.
 Everything from small plays to big budget world-famous shows can be found in the West End.
 Some of the best include Les Mis, The Lion King, Jersey Boys, Chicago, We Will Rock You, Phantom of the Opera, Billy Elliot, Stomp, Wicked and Mamma Mia to name a few.
 Tickets are not cheap but you can get some good deals from the London tkts booth in Leicester Square.